samhep/oci-wordpress-ansible/README.md

  1. Configure nginx config file: example.com (replace "example.com" with your domain).
  2. Rename the example.com file to your domain name.
  3. Replace "example.com" with your domain name in the "main.yml" file.
- 4. Update the password field in the "wp-config.php" file.
+ 4. Update the password field in the "wp-config.php" file
+ 5. Replace the salts in the "wp-config.php" with your own from here: https://api.wordpress.org/secret-key/1.1/salt/
- 5. Update the password fields in "hosts.ini", the "wordpressuser" password should match the "wp-config.php" file.
+ 6. Update the password fields in "hosts.ini", the "wordpressuser" password should match the "wp-config.php" file.
- 6. Update the "hosts.ini" file with your server IP.
+ 7. Update the "hosts.ini" file with your server IP.

 # Run time